 • tell your doctor if you have or have ever had anemia (condition in which the red blood cells do not bring enough oxygen to all the parts of the body); cancer; any type of infection, especially in your mouth; problems with your mouth, teeth, gums, or dentures; dental or oral surgery (teeth removed, dental implants); any condition that stops your blood from clotting normally; any condition that decreases functioning of your immune system; polymyalgia rheumatica (disorder that causes muscle pain and weakness); high cholesterol; or diabetes.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-You will need to have a negative pregnancy test before starting treatment with denosumab injection products.
-You should not become pregnant while you are receiving denosumab injection products.
-You should use a reliable method of birth control to prevent pregnancy while you are receiving denosumab injection products and for at least 5 months after your final treatment.
-If you become pregnant while receiving denosumab injection products, or within 5 months of your treatment, call your doctor immediately.
+If you can become pregnant, you will need to take a pregnancy test before starting treatment with denosumab injection.
+You should not become pregnant while you are receiving denosumab injection.
+Use a reliable method of birth control while you are receiving denosumab injection and for at least 5 months after your final treatment.
+If you become pregnant while receiving denosumab injection, or within 5 months of your treatment, call your doctor immediately.
 Denosumab may harm the fetus.

 What SPECIAL DIETARY instructions should I follow?